Bug spray poisoning

 - Moderate to severe stomach irritation

-If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.
+DO NOT make the person throw up unless poison control or a health care provider tells you to.
+If the product is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 Before Calling Emergency

-- The patient's age, weight, and condition
+- Person's age, weight, and condition

-- The name of the product (ingredients and strengths, if known)
+- Name of the product (ingredients and strength, if known)

-- The time it was swallowed or inhaled
+- Time it was swallowed or inhaled

-- The amount swallowed or inhaled
+- Amount swallowed or inhaled

-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
-This national hotline number will let you talk to experts in poisoning.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.